rhsgsa/hybrid-cloud-coolstore/f5/README.md

 ## Create all F5 sites (ingress points)

-Once all clusters are up and their context (make contexts) properly set
+Once all clusters are up and their context (make contexts) properly set:

-1 Either run 'make contexts' ot log into all 3 clusters and rename the context (see below) 1 For all 3 clusters, bring up the initial sites
+1. Either run 'make contexts' or log into all 3 clusters and rename the context (see below)
+1. For all 3 clusters, bring up the initial sites
-1 Wait for the site to register
+1. Wait for the site to register
-1 Confirm the pending registration in the F5 UI
+1. Confirm the pending registration in the F5 UI
-1 Configure http load ballancers for all 3 sites
+1. Configure http load ballancers for all 3 sites

 ```